NICTA/SmartGridToolbox/README.md

 - **(Optional) SuiteSparse libraries**

-    amd, colamd, btf, klu
+    *amd*, *colamd*, *btf*, *klu*

-    These need only be installed if the default Armadillo sparse solver is not used, which means that SmartGridToolbox must be configured with --with-klu specified.
+    These need only be installed if the default Armadillo sparse solver is not used, which means that SmartGridToolbox must be configured with `--with-klu` specified.
 Since these libraries are moderately faster than SuperLU, you should choose this option unless you already have SuperLU or have used, e.g., homebrew to install SuperLU in which case the dependency is automatically taken care of.

-    The source code for these is provided in the third\_party/SuiteSparse directory.
-The build is straightforward, but depending on your system, you may need to modify the file SuiteSparse/SuiteSparse\_config/SuiteSparse\_config.mk.
-For example, on a mac, you should replace that file with a copy of SuiteSparse/SuiteSparse\_config/SuiteSparse\_config\_Mac.mk.
+    The source code for these is provided in the *third\_party/SuiteSparse* directory.
+The build is straightforward, but depending on your system, you may need to modify the file *SuiteSparse/SuiteSparse\_config/SuiteSparse\_config.mk*.
+For example, on a mac, you should replace that file with a copy of *SuiteSparse/SuiteSparse\_config/SuiteSparse\_config\_Mac.mk*.
 Then, just build the required libraries:

     ```
     cd SuiteSparse_config; make && sudo make install; cd ..